-The UMC Southwest Cancer Center is at forefront of treatment technologies.
+The UMC Cancer Center is at forefront of treatment technologies.
 We offer the latest cutting-edge technology and radiosurgery equipment not available anywhere else in the region.
 Most of all we offer all of this to give patients the best in treatment options.

 This treatment device uses low-intensity electric fields to treat a type of brain cancer called glioblastoma multiforme (GBM) in adult patients 22 years old or older.
 We often use this in conjunction with radiation therapy.